aisanxi/aisanxi.github.io/_pages/cv.md

   - Adobe Illustrator, ArcGIS
 * Seismological Tools
   - SAC, GMT, SOD, ObsPy, CPS
-  - In addtion, I'm opening to all computation and data processing science and skills, such as AI, deep learning, etc.
+  - In addition, I'm opening to all computation and data processing science and skills, such as AI, deep learning, etc.